Katba-Caroline/Disaster_Response_Message_Classification_Pipelines/README.md

     - DisasterResponse.db: output of the ETL pipeline, i.e. SQLite database containing messages and categories data
 2. models
     - train_classifier.py: machine learning pipeline scripts to train and export a classifier
-    - classifier.pkl: output of the machine learning pipeline, i.e. a trained classifer
+    - classifier.pkl: output of the machine learning pipeline, i.e. a trained classifier
 3. app
     - run.py: Flask file to run the web application
     - templates contains html file for the web application

 ## Analysis <a name="Analysis"></a>
-*Data Prepration*
+*Data Preparation*
 - Modify the Category csv; split each category into a separate column
 - Merge Data from the two csv files (messages.csv & categories.csv)
-- remove duplicates and any non-categoried valued
+- remove duplicates and any non-categorized valued
 - create SQL database DisasterResponse.db for the merged data sets

 *Text Preprocessing*